Grounded autonomous scrutiny at scale: emergent critique from reproduction of published computational physics papers: Grounded scrutiny at scale

 Two small knowledge files were nevertheless operationally important.
 Early runs frequently produced false refusals --- agents prematurely concluding ``QE cannot do this'' and skipping calculations they should not have.
-We tested this with a controlled ablation on 15 open-access papers under otherwise identical conditions, adding two compact text files (QE command idioms; pseudopotential-selection heuristics\cite{prandini2018}) and a rule requiring the agent to consult them before declaring a capability absent.
-The false-refusal class was eliminated and attempted-workflow breadth expanded materially: phonon workflows attempted on \textbf{15\% of papers rose to 29\%} on the same set.
-The agent did not become more capable; it stopped declining capabilities it already had. \textbf{Two small text files unlock cognitive scope the model already has: the binding constraint is the knowledge harness, not model capability.}
+We tested this with a controlled ablation on 15 open-access papers under otherwise identical conditions, adding two compact text files (QE command idioms; pseudopotential-selection heuristics~\cite{prandini2018}) and a rule requiring the agent to consult them before declaring a capability absent.
+The false-refusal class was eliminated and attempted-workflow breadth expanded materially: phonon workflows attempted \textbf{rose from 3/15 to 5/15 papers (20\% $\to$ 33\%)} on the same set.
+The agent did not become more capable; it stopped declining capabilities it already had. \textbf{Two small text files unlock cognitive scope the model already has: the binding constraint for this failure class is the knowledge harness, not model capability.}